tah4mis/tah4mis/README.md

 ---

-## 🚀 Hakkımda
+## 🚀 About Me

-- 💻 Backend, frontend, mobil, oyun ve CLI araç geliştirme tecrübem var.
+- 💻 Full-stack developer experienced in backend, frontend, mobile, AI and CLI tools.
-- 🌱 Modern web uygulamaları, mikro-servis sistemleri ve mobil çözümler üzerine çalışıyorum.
+- 🔧 Passionate about building scalable systems, modern web architectures and efficient developer tooling.
+- 🌱 Always exploring new technologies and improving existing skills.

 ---